Post-16 reforms | NCFE

 V Levels are small, 360 guided learning hours (GLH) and are designed to be combined in a ‘pick and mix’ fashion.
 They’ll be available in key sectors like education, health and social care, travel and tourism, sport, and protective services.

 These will replace the current mix of vocational qualifications such as Technical Occupational Qualifications (TOQs) and Alternative Academic Qualifications (AAQs).
-Subjects will be determined by the Department for Education (DfE) based on evidence of need.
+Subjects have been determined by the Department for Education (DfE) based on evidence of need.

 There will be two new pathways at Level 2: